1jour1vin

 RVF

-"The 2009 Vin d'Autan has all the hallmarks of a great sweet wine. " (Le Guide des Meilleurs Vins de France 2018 - RVF) This 100% Ondenc wine reveals intense aromas of candied fruit on both the nose and palate.
-A concentrate of indulgence and finesse.
+“The 2009 Vin d'Autan exhibits all the hallmarks of a great sweet wine. ” (Le Guide des Meilleurs Vins de France 2018 - RVF) This 100% Ondenc reveals intense aromas of candied fruit on both the nose and the palate.
+A concentrated blend of richness and finesse.

-Buy your Plageoles wines at the best price in a private sale!
+Buy Plageoles wines at the best price in a private sale!

 Rated site